-Clicking on the Params button opens up the data editor for entering URL parameters.
-You can individually add key-value pairs and Postman will combine everything in the query string above.
-If your URL already has parameters - for example, if you are pasting a URL from some other source, Postman will split the URL into pairs automatically.
+Click the Params button to open the data editor for URL parameters.
+When you add key-value pairs, Postman combines everything in the query string above.
+If your URL already has parameters - for example, if you are pasting a URL from some other source.
+Postman splits the URL into pairs automatically.

 http:// to the beginning of the URL if no protocol is specified.

 Some API endpoints use path variables.
 You can work with those in Postman.
 Below is an example of a URL with a path variable: